willwooten/bitcoin_price_oracle/README.md

 * Gets RPC config from bitcoin.conf file if available in default ~/.bitcoin folder.
 Accepts environment variables as alternative.
 * Args allow for getting a range of dates.
 * Creates RPC class for async requests to the node.
-* Creates Oscillator class
-* Creates Stencil class
+* Creates classes for BlockOscillator, PriceBins, and Stencil

 ## bitcoin.conf
 In order to run the script successfully your bitcoin.conf file will need additional settings to handle the amount of async requests on the node.